 These people have a very intriguing history.
-According to William Clark (the William Clark of the Lewis and Clark Expedition) these Tawakoni Indians who are really a divison of the Wichitas, lived at the head (start) of the Red River of the Mississippi.
-That be in the Texas Panhandle just south of Amarillo, Texas, and on the Oklahoma-Texas border.
+According to William Clark (the William Clark of the Lewis and Clark Expedition) they lived at the head (start) of the Red River of the Mississippi.
+That be near the Texas Panhandle just east of Amarillo, Texas, and on the Oklahoma-Texas border.
 Below is a map of their Reservation in Oklahoma.
 Find Caddo, Wichita and Delaware.
 Clark named these people who the whites refer to as being of Caddoan origin, as the Chippaway.
 He also said they were known by other names including O-jib-a-no and Saulteaux (pronounced as "soe-toe"), which are obviously known of by the Anishinabe people.
 Clark said they spoke a language he called Chippaway.
-Tawakoni Indians and all other Caddoan Indians, are very important to the Anishinabe people.
+Wichita Indians and all other Caddoan Indians, are very important to the Anishinabe people.
 And you know why now!
 So the Chippaway Indians are not Chippewa's?
 Google "Chippaway" and you'll learn that it was used by the whites in the 18th and 19th centuries, to refer to the Chippewa's of the Ohio region and elsewhere.
 Below is an excerpt from Clark's information about the Wichita Tribe who are obviously Ojibwa.
 Letters represent certain facts.
 The letter "d" represents their language.
 Letter "b" represents the name of their nation.
 Letter "c" represents names the French gave them.
 Letter "e" represents the number of their villages which is incorrect.
 They had far more than 2 villages.
 Letter "g" represents the number of their soldiers which is incorrect.
 Letter "h" is also incorrect.
 They were very numerous during those times.
 Letter "o" represents locations where they desired to trade.
 Letter "p" represents the names of their foes.
 As you can tell, the enemies of the Ojibwa's in that location included the Panias, which indicates the Ojibwa military ruled them.
 Caddoan People are an admixture of Ojibwa and Caddoan.
 Letter "r" represents locations where their villages were and where they hunted or roved.
 The main river was Red River which is the Oklahoma-Texas boundary.
 They lived to the west where the Texas Panhandle is.
 You'll notice they were also named Pania.
 Later, it would be better known as Pawnee.
 They are the Panias who lived along the river Platte, as written below.

 You can also visit the Lewis and Clark Jouranals website with information about the Chippaway people by clicking this link.
 After you get to the page, scroll down and you'll notice Clarks information on 72 different groups of Native Americans.
 Numbers 46 through 50, are about the Chippewa's who lived in the Minnesota region.
 Clark called them Chipaways, or Algonquin's, or O-chi-pa-wa, or Soe-toe (Saulteaux), or as he spelled the name Souteau, Souteaus, Souteu, Souters, Souteaux.
 Number 53 is about the Chippaway people.
 Clark also said they were known as Pania which is the Pawnee Tribe of course.
 The Chippaway or Wichita, are really the Black River and Swan Creek Chippewa's.
 They subdued the native Indians of the Kansas-Oklahoma-Texas region.
-However, an earlier group of Anishinabe people from the Montana-Wyoming region invaded the Oklahoma-Texas region in the 17th century.
+However, an earlier group of Anishinabe people from the Montana-Wyoming region invaded the Kansas-Oklahoma-Texas region in the 17th century.
 That means that there are two different groups of Chippewa's we have to pay careful attention to.
 Either that, or the Ojibwa's have lived in that location for an extremely long time.

 According to the Spanish, the Wichita were originally native to southern Kansas and Oklahoma.
 It was reported that the Wichita commenced to migrate south of Red River during the 1750s.
 They reached the Waco region then near San Antonio.
 They were obviously forcing their way down to Mexico.
 Texas is probably a Caddo word or an Ojibwa word.
 After the Spanish whites made first contact with them, they commenced to trade with them.
 They also started to trade with the French whites after they established permanent settlements in the Louisiana region.
-Then came the Anishinabe invasion into the Kansas-Oklahoma-Texas region.
-The first was possibly initiated in the mid 17th century, from the Montana-Wyoming region.
-And for all we know the first Anishinabe people from the Ohio region, possibly commenced to force their way into the Kansas-Oklahoma-Texas region during the mid or late 18th century.
-In 1838, the Black River and Swan Creek Chippewa's invaded the Kansas-Oklahoma-Texas region.
-The reason i have included a possible Chippewa invasion into the Kansas-Oklahoma-Texas region in the mid or late 18th century, is because of William Clark's mention of the Chippaway Tribe living in the Texas Panhandle region.
-That occurred in the 1803-1806 time period.
-Anyway, the Tawakoni Indians were subdued by Anishinabe soldiers.
-They had no choice but to allow the Chippewa's to settle throughout their land but the Chippewa's did not force the Tawakoni people to relocate.
-What they did was force the Tawakoni to pay a tribute and let it be known by them, that the military of the powerful Anishinabe Nation, would protect them and their land.
+However, the Ojibwa military was harsh with them.
+They followed prophecy.
+Then another Anishinabe invasion to the Kansas-Oklahoma-Texas region happened in the late 1830s.
+In 1838, the Black River and Swan Creek Chippewa's were allowed to settle in the Kansas-Oklahoma-Texas region, by the Ojibwa's native to that region.
+Anyway, the Wichita Indians were subdued by Anishinabe soldiers.
+They had no choice but to allow the Chippewa's to settle throughout their land but the Chippewa's did not force the Wichita people to relocate.
+What they did, was force the Wichita to pay a tribute and let it be known by them, that the military of the powerful Anishinabe Nation, would protect them and their land.

-After the war for control of the Kansas-Oklahoma-Texas region ended in the 1870s, the Tawakoni and Chippewa's were forced to settle in Oklahoma.
+After the war for control of the Kansas-Oklahoma-Texas region ended in the 1870s, the Wichita and Chippewa's were forced to settle in Oklahoma.
 However, most forced their way down to Mexico and Central America.
-In Oklahoma, the United States set aside a large Reservation for the Tawakoni Indian Tribe and the Chippewa's.
+In Oklahoma, the United States set aside a large Reservation for the Wichita Indian Tribe and the Chippewa's.
 It was located in western Oklahoma.
 In 1887, the United States created the filthy Dawes Act to eradicate the Promised Land.
-The Tawakoni and Chippewa's were forced to accept land allotments and have Reservation surplus land sold to the whites.
-However, the Tawakoni and Chippewa's still consider their Oklahoma Reservation to be intact.
-White leaders may claim that the Tawakoni Reservation of Oklahoma no longer exists but the Tawakoni people refuse to accept that.
+The Wichita and Chippewa's were forced to accept land allotments and have Reservation surplus land sold to the whites.
+However, the Wichita and Chippewa's still consider their Oklahoma Reservation to be intact.
+White leaders may claim that the Wichita Reservation of Oklahoma no longer exists but the Wichita people refuse to accept that.
 Below is a map of the Tribal Jurisdictional Areas of Oklahoma.
 Find where Caddo, Wichita and Delaware is written.
 The Delaware are the Ojibwa's.
 Wichita is obviously an Anishinabe word.
 Today, the Wichita Indians population is 2,526.
 Of that number, 1,854 live in Oklahoma.
 However, the Wichita are native to Oklahoma which means they make up the majoriy of the Indian population of Oklahoma which is 321,687 according to the 2010 census.
 The other Indian Tribes in Oklahoma, are migrants.
-Their language is the same as that of the Wichitas.
-These people known as the Tawakoni, are really Anishinabe who absorbed many Caddoan peoples amongst them.
+Their language is known as Wichita.
+These people known as the Wichita, are really Anishinabe who absorbed many Caddoan peoples amongst them.